ethancsmith/math263-notes/README.md

 ```

 The MyST Markdown scripts can now be used with in Jupyter Lab as Jupyter notebooks.
-Simply Launch Jupyter Lab.
-Then right-click on the MD file and select "Open With" to open the file as a "Notebook."
+Simply launch Jupyter Lab; then right-click on the MD file and select "Open With" to open the file as a "Notebook."
-Alternatively, you can build the IPYNB version first using `make`.
+Alternatively, you can build the IPYNB version of each MD script first using `make`.

 ```shell
 make notebooks
 ```

-To build everything (including the HTML version of the Jupyter Book) simply `make`.
+To build everything (including the HTML version of the Jupyter Book), simply run `make`.

 ```shell
 make